AriaBagheri/python_password_security/README.rst

 Credits
 -------
 This package was coded in it\'s entirety by Aria Bagheri.
 But you can always contribute if you want!
 Just fork the project, have your go at it, and then submit a pull request!
+Special thanks to our heroes at the NSA, without their super comprehensive guidance, this library would not exist!
+Their recommendations are awesome, and I suggest following most of them!
 Special thanks to folks at haveibeenpwned.com, the FBI, and the NCA.
 Without their amazing work, this project would lack a good database of pwned passwords to check against.
 Also, thanks to Rich Kelley for providing the open source community with the keyboard walk algorithm.
 While it still is a proof of concept, it saved me a lot of time, and tears.